-- Monthly breast self-examination and yearly clinical breast examination (examination performed by a doctor or nurse), beginning at age 20
+- Monthly breast self-examination and yearly clinical breast examination performed by a doctor or nurse, beginning at age 20

-- Mammograms every two to three years, beginning at age 20, and then yearly mammograms, beginning at age 40
+- Mammogram every two to three years, beginning at age 20, and then a yearly mammogram, beginning at age 40

-- Yearly gynecologic examination including Pap test , transvaginal ultrasound (a test where a small ultrasound probe is inserted like a speculum for a pelvic examination in order to obtain better imaging of the uterus), and consideration of a uterine biopsy , beginning at age 20
+- Yearly gynecologic examination including a Pap test , transvaginal ultrasound , and consideration of a uterine biopsy , beginning at age 20

 Cancer screening for men with PJS